The Collaborative Market Data Network -

 • Full credit is given to the bookrunner or dealer, equal if joint books or joint dealers.

-• All issuer country/region classifications are determined by the country/region of incorporation of the relevant issuer.
+• All issuer country/region classifications are determined by the country/ region of incorporation of the relevant issuer.
+In the case of branches by the country of residence.

 • All (issuer) group country classifications are determined by the country of incorporation of the relevant issuer’s head office.

-Maturity Classifications:
+Maturity Classifications

 • New issues that mature or are callable/putable between more than 365 days and less than 1.5 years after settlement are referred to as Short Term.